newengineeeer/CropsR-Us/README.md

 login.py is the demo
 and
-prediction_test.py is the prediction algorithm demo note:the sql functions have been removed since our sql server is local and not online
+prediction_test.py is the prediction algorithm demo

+note:the sql functions have been removed so that the demo can work since our sql server is local and not online